 Ancient Egypt: Tales of Gods and Pharaohs – I love all of Marcia William’s books – they are colorful and well written.
 This one focuses on Ancient Egypt, but she has books on Rome, Greece, Great Inventors, and even Shakespeare!
 These are a great supplement to BYL Levels 1 and Level 2 of our curriculum.

 The Solid Truth About States of Matter With Max Axiom – Max Axiom is the world’s greatest Super Scientist and he uses high tech gadgets to explain scientific topics in a really fun and exciting way.
 This whole series is fantastic, but this particular title is the one used in our BYL Harry Potter and the Goblet of Fire unit study.

-El Deafo – Cece Bell writes about her childhood, living with hearing loss, and adventures with Phonic Ear in this endearing story about a child trying to find her place in the world.
+El Deafo – Cece Bell writes about her childhood, living with hearing loss, and adventures with Phonic Ear in this endearing memoir about a child trying to find her place in the world.

 Beast Academy – I have only used their Level 2A program with my youngest, but this series of math curriculum is designed as a graphic novel following characters at school learning math!
 This program is very challenging.
 It can be used as a supplement or as your full math curriculum, depending on your needs.

 Cartoon History series – This series of books is so much fun I use it as the history spine in both BYL Levels 10 and Level 11.
 Covering prehistory to modern day, Larry Gonick makes history fun!
 I dare anyone who says history is boring to read this series!

 Climate Changed – I recommend this book to everyone.
 The author covers both the science and the philosophy behind this complex topic.
 I haven’t read a book on climate change that is as extensive as this one, nor as readable.